Cifas Homepage

 Mike Haley, CEO, Cifas

-New Survey Reveals Around a Quarter of UK employees Admit to ‘Moonlighting’ for a Competitor
+New Survey Reveals A Fifth of UK Employees Admit to ‘Moonlighting’ for a Competitor

-Fresh research from Cifas uncovers 1 in 4 UK professionals believe it’s ‘justifiable’ to juggle two competing jobs – known as polygamous working – in secret.
+Fresh research from Cifas uncovers 1 in 5 UK professionals have admitted to juggling two competing jobs – known as polygamous working – in secret.
 Explore more top-line findings and what these figures mean for organisations and their fraud prevention strategies.

 Read the full story